JacquesUrlusNBA/SCOPE/README.md

 SCOPE (**S**BR **C**reation for **O**ther GAAP **P**ackag**e**) prepares the required Inline XBRL document and combines it with the annual accounts into a Report Package, which can subsequently be filed.

 A compiled version of SCOPE can be found in the map 'Program'.
 The application is signed by the 'Nederlandse Beroepsorganisatie van Accountants'.
-A complete installtion can be found at the releases.
+If specific dll's are needed a complete installation can be found at the releases.